ardiesan/ntrnph23b/_posts/2023-08-18-Fifth-Week-of-Internship-Reflection.md

 I decided to explore another path.
 Instead of installing GitHub CLI, I decided to check out the project directly through the GitHub website.
 While it wasn't the original plan, it was a workaround that allowed me to continue engaging with the project.
 My manager's suggestion to update my macOS was a step towards resolving the issue, so I initiated the update and patiently waited for it to complete.
 During this time, I turned to my phone to explore and learn about two topics: Laravel Sail and PSR-12.

 One valuable lesson I've learned from this experience is the importance of being resourceful.
 When facing difficulties, it's crucial to think and use the tools and options that are available.
 While I couldn't access the project in the way I initially intended, I found a way to keep moving forward and make the most of the situation.
 This supports the idea that in the world of software development, adaptability and resourcefulness are key attributes we need to practice.
 I also learned to expect the unexpected.
 Despite planning, things might not always go as planned.
 Adaptability is key.
 When unexpected challenges happen, it's important to remember that flexibility is a nice trait to have.
-We can't always predict task blockers, we can control how we respond to them.
+We can't always predict task blockers, but we can control how we respond to them.
 When we encounter a problem, we shouldn't hesitate to ask for guidance.
 It's alright to ask for help when we find ourselves in a tough spot.
 Seeking guidance from those with more experience can lead to effective solutions and valuable learning opportunities.
 We should always remember that we are not alone in our journey, and seeking assistance is a sign of strength, not weakness.

 ---
 ## Day 3: Shell Commands and Networking Basics